elixirschool/elixirschool/lessons/basics/composition.md

 end
 ```

 The Ecto.Migration.__using__/1 macro includes an import call so that if use Ecto.Migration you also import Ecto.migration.
-It also sets up a module property which I assume control Ecto’s behavior.
+It also sets up a module property which I assume controls Ecto’s behavior.

 To recap: the use macro just invokes the __using__/1 macro of the specified module.
 To really understand what that does you need to read the __using__/1 macro.